m-labs/ionpak/hardware/errata.md

 * review choice of external LED connector type and clearance
 * if using a non-polarized connector, change pinout so that connecting the LEDs the wrong way cannot cause damage
 * add 12V fan connector and on/off circuit (with optocoupler)
-* increase sencitivity to ~20fA / LSB
+* increase sensitivity to ~20fA / LSB